 Equipment list for Everest Base Camp Trekking

 As Everest Base Camp is a trekking destination, you will need only trekking gear.
-This includes a proper trekking shoe, sunglasses, hat, sun-cream, a bag pack with stuff, a trekking pole (if you want) are some of the basic equipment lists.
+This includes a proper trekking shoe, sunglasses, hat, sun-cream, a bag pack with stuff, and a trekking pole (if you want) are some of the basic equipment lists.

 Everest Base Camp is a tea house trek but used to be a camping trek some decade ago.
 After the first successful expedition to the summit in 1953, the popularity of Mt.
 Everest grew rapidly and became the center of interest for adventure lovers from around the world.

 As a result, this leads locals to operate lodges and tea houses to earn their living and now there is a sufficient number of lodges all throughout the trail.
 But make sure as we ascend higher the number of lodges is fewer.
-This is due to its altitude and also the region falls under conservation area restricting the number.
+This is due to its altitude and also the region falls under a conservation area restricting the number.